EDUC 787 Legal Issues and Policies in Student Affairs

 Media Analysis Assignment

 The candidate will compare coverage of a selected topic specific to The College and Its Governing Board and Staff in 3–4 different types of sources (newspapers, magazines, academic journals, books, professional association website).
-This assignment requires citations from 3-4 sources in current APA formatting.
+This assignment requires citations from 3–4 sources in current APA formatting, along with 1 relevant Bible verse.
 This media analysis will include a title page, a references page, and must have a body of work with a minimum of 800 words.
 (CLO: A, B, C, D, E)

 Reflective PowerPoint Presentation Assignment

-The candidate will create a PowerPoint presentation exploring one of the course topics more in depth.
-Additionally, the candidate must type a script to align with the PowerPoint for a 30-minute presentation incorporating relevant sources.
+The candidate will create a 15–20-slide PowerPoint presentation exploring 1 of the course topics more in depth.
+Additionally, the candidate must type a 1,500–2,000-word script to align with the PowerPoint for a 30-minute presentation incorporating at least 3 relevant sources.
 (CLO: C, D, E)

 Quizzes: Case Reviews (3)

-The candidate will review and reflect upon three different precedent-setting case scenarios.
-Each quiz will contain five short answer questions regarding three case scenarios.
+The candidate will review and reflect upon 3 different precedent-setting case scenarios.
+Each quiz will contain 5 short answer questions regarding 3 case scenarios, allow 1 attempt, and have a 2-hour time limit.
 (CLO: A, B, C, D)